 This film is every bit as poor as the score adjacent to this review indicates.
 Both the technical elements – poor scripting, slow paced scenes, terrible CGI effects throughout and its horror content, which was both goofy and slapstick made this film something of a chore to finish.

 It lacked… everything.
-It wasn’t even amusing which usually goes someway in saving even the most of middling festive horrors.
+It wasn’t even amusing which usually goes someway in saving even the middling festive horror.

 If I was to say something positive it would be there, we a spattering of interesting kill sequences here and there, but yeah, I can’t recommend you spend either your time or money this zero-budget affair.